findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 }
 ```

-It's easy to see that together with Go's if-based error checking these two hides
+It’s easy to see that together with Go’s if-based error checking, these two hide
-the actual happy path and makes difficult to follow the algorithm and skim the
+the happy path and make it difficult to follow the algorithm and skim the code.
-code.
-Same thing can be found from Go's unit tests if no 3rd party helper
+The same thing can be found from Go’s unit tests if no 3rd party helper package
-package is used:
+is used:

 ```go
      for _, tt := range tests {